As NBA prepares to celebrate King, Robertson also remembers

 “We might have been the only two Black guys in the arena,” Robertson said.
 “That was the way things progressed.
 I’m so glad it’s gotten better.”

-Robertson was the first president of the National Basketball Players Association, and he urged players to participate in that August 1968 exhibition that doubled as a two-hour telethon — it was broadcast on television in New York and raised around $90,000, some of that going to the Southern Christian Leadership Conference that King championed.
+Robertson was the third president — and first Black president — of the National Basketball Players Association, and he urged players to participate in that August 1968 exhibition that doubled as a two-hour telethon.
+It was broadcast on television in New York and raised around $90,000, some of that going to the Southern Christian Leadership Conference that King championed.

 He said he’s proud to see how players have continued using their platforms, such has speaking out against injustices and the decision by the Milwaukee Bucks to not take the floor for a playoff game at the NBA’s restart bubble in 2020 in response to a Black man from Wisconsin being shot by police.